 Practice your elevator pitch

-Part of your job fair prep should include setting aside some time to craft a compelling introduction that quickly gives recruiters an overview of who you are as a professional.
+Prepare a compelling introduction that quickly gives recruiters an overview of your professional background, or your academic history if you’re a recent college graduate.
 In just 30 to 60 seconds, it should succinctly highlight your most relevant skills, qualifications, and career goals.

 Plan your day

 Job fairs can be overwhelming.
-If you have a long list of companies to visit, you want to avoid running out of steam before you get to visit your top choices.
-The key to success is to plan your day ahead of time.
+If you have a long list of companies to visit, the key to success is planning your day ahead of time to avoid running out of steam before you get to your top choices.

 Make a rough schedule and plan to visit companies you’re genuinely interested in early in the day to ensure recruiters see your best side.
 Save your second and third choices for later.